Mitigating Temporal Misalignment by Discarding Outdated Facts: Beyond Calibration: Adaptive Inference

-Our experimental setup is as follows: instead of computing misalignment from the model's training date, we compute relative to when the article was authored ($m=$ 3 years for retrieval over 2018 Wikipedia and $m=$ 0 years for retrieval over 2021 Wikipedia).
-After predicting the best answers using either retrieval corpus, we re-rank answers according to their misalignment-adjusted confidence estimates, and select the answer with the greater confidence.
+Our experimental setup is as follows: instead of computing misalignment from the model's training date, we compute relative to when the article was authored ($m=$ 3 years for 2018 Wikipedia and $m=$ 0 years for 2021 Wikipedia).
+After performing inference using both corpora, we re-rank answers according to their misalignment-adjusted confidence estimates.
 We report results in Table~\ref{tab:updated_retrieval}.
 We find that our method is able to recover comparable performance to always using up-to-date articles, while using it just under half the time.